-- 8. PPL Electric's Phase IV EE&C Plan represents a comprehensive electric energy efficiency initiative designed to achieve the required energy consumption and peak demand reduction targets and comply with the other requirements set forth in the Commission's Phase IV Implementation Order.
-PPL Electric prepared and filed its initial Phase IV EE&C Plan in November 2020 using the most current data available at the time. - 9.
-Thereafter, through Revision 1, PPL Electric modified its Phase IV EE&C Plan using the data available at that time to reflect the Company's actual experience in Phase IV and PPL Electric's updated projections for the remainder of Phase IV. - 10.
+- 10. PPL Electric's Phase IV EE&C Plan represents a comprehensive electric energy efficiency initiative designed to achieve the required energy consumption and peak demand reduction targets and comply with the other requirements set forth in the Commission's Phase IV Implementation Order.
+PPL Electric prepared and filed its initial Phase IV EE&C Plan in November 2020 using the most current data available at the time. - 11.
 The Company has continued to fine tune its key assumptions and the mix of measures and programs for its Phase IV EE&C Plan.
-The Company has now benefited from over two years of Phase IV program delivery, additional market research, evaluation results, and input from stakeholders about desired changes, including pilots and adjustments to rebates and measures.
+The Company has now benefited from over two years of Phase IV program delivery, additional market research, evaluation results, and input from stakeholders about desired changes, including pilots and adjustments to rebates and measures. - 12.
+Through this Petition, PPL Electric proposes one minor change to its Phase IV EE&C Plan:

-- 11. Through this Petition, PPL Electric proposes one major change to its Phase IV EE&C Plan: - a.
-Shift Approximately \$6 Million from the Large C&I Sector's Reserve Incentive Budget in the Non-Residential Program to the Small C&I Sector's Reserve Incentive Budget in the Non-Residential Program with No Changes to Projected Participation, Energy Savings, or Peak Demand Reductions (Major Change). - 12.
-The proposed change is reasonable and is designed, among other things, to enable the Company to meet its Phase IV compliance targets within its Phase IV budget and to better reflect actual participation in and experience with the Phase IV programs. - 13.
-The proposed change does not change the total estimated cost of the EE&C Plan. - 14.
-PPL Electric has provided detailed support for the proposed change in the following section - 15.
-In addition, appended to this Petition is a black-line version of the Company's proposed revised Phase IV EE&C Plan, which incorporates and reflects the proposed change. - 16.
-The proposed change was identified by the Company through: (1) its experience in Phase IV of Act 129; (2) input from stakeholders, trade allies, conservation service providers ("CSPs"), and program participants; (3) Program Year 13 ("PY13") and Program Year 14 ("PY14") evaluation results; and (4) the Company's ongoing coordination activities with other Pennsylvania EDCs.
+- a.
+Add a Residential Electric Vehicle Charging Pilot Program to Its Residential Pilot Programs With No Change to the Existing Budget for Residential Pilot Programs (Minor Change). - 13.
+The proposed change is reasonable and is designed, among other things, to help the Company understand the potential impact of electric vehicle ("EV") charging on PPL Electric's distribution system as well as energy efficiency opportunities with EV charging by incentivizing the adoption of connected Level 2, ENERGY STAR certified smart chargers. - 14.
+The proposed change does not change the total estimated cost of the EE&C Plan. - 15.
+PPL Electric has provided detailed support for the proposed change in the following section of this Petition. - 16.
+In addition, appended to this Petition is a black-line version of the Company's proposed revised Phase IV EE&C Plan, which incorporates and reflects the proposed change. - 17.
+The proposed change was identified by the Company through: (1) its experience in Phase IV of Act 129; and (2) input from stakeholders, trade allies, conservation service providers ("CSPs"), and program participants. - 18.
+If the Company's proposed change is implemented, the Company continues to project that it will meet all of the compliance targets, within the funding cap, with a distribution of programs, costs, and savings to the three customer sectors that is reasonable and equitable.